Che cos'è Riva Star?

 Immagini fornite dal Dr. Heather Dent DDS di The Heart Center, Houston, Texas, USA - che ha utilizzato Riva Star negli ultimi 6 mesi - firstname.lastname@example.org

-- Evidence Based Denstistry Update on Silver Diamine Fluoride
+- Evidence Based Denstistry Update on Silver Diamine Fluoride, Crystal (2019)

-- Use of Silver Diamine Fluoride for Dental Caries Management in Children and Adolescents, Including Those with Special Health Care Needs
+- Use of SIlver Diamine Flouride for Dental Caries Managements in Children and Adolescents, Crystal et al (2017)

-- Silver Diamine Fluoride The newest tool in your caries management toolkit
+- Silver Diamine Fluoride: The newest tool in your caries management toolkit, (2017)

-- CAMBRA Best Practice in Dental Caries Management
+- CAMBRA: Best Practice in Dental Caries Management, Hurlbutt (2011)

 Silver Diamine Fluoride with Potassium Iodide (KI)